 Help With Navigating Our Site, Browser Issues, and More

 Web sites generally don't need to provide instructions to visitors explaining how things work.
 We hope this site's design provides controls whose functions are obvious.
 If you need help, however, you've come to the right page.
-Here we explain how to navigate your way through the Lumen Perfectus pages.
-We also provide more detail to our comments on the Viewing This Site page regarding browser issues.
+Here we explain how to navigate your way through the lumen-perfectus.com pages.
+We also provide more detail to our comments on the Viewing This Site page regarding browser and mobile device issues.

 A TOC is provided on each of our main pages to aid in navigation.
-If you hover your mouse pointer over a TOC entry for a couple of seconds a "tool tip" will appear with a brief description of what you'll find on the page when you click the entry.
+If you hover your mouse pointer over a TOC entry for a couple of seconds a "tool tip" will appear with a brief description of what you'll find on the page when you click or tap the entry.
+Most touch screens have no means of “hovering” a pointer so this isn't relevant to those devices.

-If the TOC is a scrambled mess or appears at the bottom of the page, it means your browser does not fully support Cascading Style Sheets as used in the construction of Lumen Perfectus.
+All modern Web browsers support Cascading Style Sheets (CSS), used to set the page layouts on lumen-perfectus.com.
+However, if the TOC is a scrambled mess or appears at the bottom of the page, it means your browser does not fully support CSS as used in the construction of the site.
 See the More About Web Browsers topic below for details.
 Though it may look bad, this will not effect the function of the TOC.

-When you click a thumbnail a larger version of the photograph is displayed.
-A count is shown below the picture so you can see where you are in the sequence.
-You can move to the next or previous picture in several ways:
+When you click or tap a thumbnail a larger version of the photograph is displayed.
+A count is shown below the picture if there's more than one, so you can see where you are in the sequence.
+With a large image displayed you can move to the next or previous picture in several ways:

 Our best advice is to use the latest version of your favorite browser.
-If you are using the browser that was installed on your computer when purchased, and if this hasn't been automatically updated, chances are good you're using an older version.
-You can visit the Web site of your browser's maker and download the latest version.
 We recommend avoiding the beta versions of browsers, at least as your "default" browser.
 Let someone else be their unpaid QA department, while you use the typically more stable current release.

 Thanks very much for visiting.